joomla/Manual/migrations/44-50/new-deprecations.md

 File: administrator/components/com_privacy/src/Plugin/PrivacyPlugin.php
 Replacement: The `$this->db` property is deprecated in the privacy plugins.
 Instead of use `$this->getDatabase()` when the plugin is converted to service providers.

+#### com_search-specific methods in Language are deprecated

+File: libraries/src/Language/Language.php
+Replacement: com_search will not be supported in Joomla 6.0 anymore and there is no replacement for these methods.